 Maybe you are afraid to scratch or destroy your $2,000 Martin that is made out of all solid wood materials.
 If that’s the case, I suggest you leave it in your home.
-But what if I told you that nowadays you can take a full-sized dreadnought guitar and fold it in half and make it properly fit your travel luggage or get a smaller version of that dreadnought?
+But what if I told you that nowadays you can take a full-sized dreadnought travel guitar and fold it in half and make it properly fit your travel luggage or get a smaller version of that dreadnought?

 What if there is a whole market filled with instruments that are specifically made to be travel-friendly and offer you the great opportunity of taking them with you to just about anywhere?

 There are so many models that you can put in your backpack and take them everywhere you go and you don’t need to worry about scratching or taking so much space of your travel bag.

 Yes, there are instruments categorized as ‘travel guitars’.
-If you’re wondering if there’s a difference between a regular acoustic guitar and a Travelers guitar, the answer to that is Yes.
+If you’re wondering if there’s a difference between a regular acoustic guitar and a traveler guitar, the answer to that is Yes.

 Traveler guitars are almost like the regular ones but they come with a tiny almost irrelevant price to pay, they do not project a powerful sound or the booming sound that most of the regular-sized guitars can make.

 Nonetheless, there are some acoustic guitars who have almost authentic sound like some robust full-sized guitars and are being currently marketed at the most affordable prices ever.
 So here we are going to discuss about some of the greatest traveling guitars you can get your hands on.

 I promise you will be happy going all around the world and you will not need to care so much or overthink about taking or leaving your guitar since you can’t fit it somewhere to take it with you wherever you are going.